 4. Jinja, Uganda

-Helen’s pick: I absolutely love Jinja, Uganda.
-Due to its position on the banks of the Nile, it’s the adventure capital of East Africa.
-Because of this, it attracts a lot of backpackers, volunteers, kayakers and adrenaline junkies.
-Uganda is a beautiful country too, with friendly people, gorgeous green hills and dark orange soil.
+I absolutely love Jinja in Uganda, a beautiful country with friendly people, gorgeous green hills, and dark orange soil.
+Due to its position on the banks of the Nile, it’s the adventure capital of East Africa and attracts a lot of backpackers, volunteers, kayakers, and adrenaline junkies.

 I spent a couple of weeks staying in the small village of Bujagali, just outside Jinja Town.
 On any given night there was something going on and a steady stream of people passing through.